igor-baiborodine/kiroule.com/content/article/add-series-taxonomy-to-hugo-theme.md

 Please note that the CSS class names may differ if you use other than the Bilberry Hugo theme.

 ### Shortcode
 The `layouts/shortcodes/series.html` file is the shortcode that encapsulates the list of articles for the provided series' name.
-Articles are sorted descending by page's `date` front matter variable value, i.e., the newest first.
+Articles are sorted ascending by page's `date` front matter variable value, i.e., the oldest first.
 This shortcode is implemented as follows:
 ```html
 {{ $series_name := .Get 0 | urlize }}